normnXT/note-keeper/README.md

 # Todo

-1. Look for react example projects and understand them fully
-2. Get to writing/planning the client
+1. Get to writing/planning the client
-3. Validation of data inbound/outbound and error handling
+2. Validation of data inbound/outbound and error handling
-4. Google OAuth
+3. Google OAuth
-5. Tailwind CSS
-6. TinyMCE
+4. TinyMCE
+5. Add favicon and manifest, work with viewport if needed

+# Maybes

+1. Build the backend in Django